feathersjs-offline/docs/docs/guides/basics/offline-first.md

 Now restart the server and refresh the client in the browser and that's it!
 From now on, all activity on the `messages` service on the client will be handled in a client-first server-later (possibly very shortly after) manner.
 What's more, whenever the client has a valid connection to the server it will synchronize all changes made on the `message` service while offline - regardless of the origin of the changes.

 Synchronization is done in a `newest change wins` manner.
-Changing the _same_ (same `uuid`) item on three different offline devices makes the latest change> eventually become the winner.
+Changing the _same_ (same `uuid`) item on three different offline devices makes the latest change eventually become the winner.

 Items removed from the server cannot be revived (this is because we make a '_soft-delete_' on the server to be able to ensure synchronization can be successful at all times).

-> __Note:__ For this to work you must ensure the service implements the date fields `updatedAt`, `onServerAt`, and the id field `uuid`.
-The wrapper will do all handling of the fields behind the scenes.
+> __Note:__ For this to work you must ensure the service implements the date fields `updatedAt,` `onServerAt,` and the id field `uuid.` The wrapper will do all handling of the fields behind the scenes.
 (The `uuid` do not _have_ to be the id field but it is considered good practice).
 >
 > For MongoDB you do not have to worry, but for schema-centric DBs you have to ensure your schema include these fields.